untypedjay/tech-to-go/languages/java/or-mapping.md

 # O/R Mapping
 > An O/R mapper maps object oriented classes of an application to the relational model of a database.
+> The persistence manager allows read and write access to the database.

 An O/R mapper consists of the following components:
 * ways to describe the mapping of classes to tables (metadata)